 There is no doubt that many people still consider “Pre 74 Turkish Title” to be the gold standard of North Cyprus property.
-However, there is some misunderstanding, both about what exactly “Pre 74 Turkish Title” property is, and about the fact that today there is little difference legally between Pre 74 title and post-74 (TRNC) deeds.
+However, there is some misunderstanding about Pre 74 Title Deeds North Cyprus.
+What exactly “Pre 74 Turkish Title” property is, and about the fact that today there is little difference legally between Pre 74 title and post-74 (TRNC) deeds.
 For all new property sales, there is now only one type of title deed issued and underwritten by the TRNC ( Turkish Republic of North Cyprus ) government – called TRNC Title Deed.
 So this article is to clarify, provide a brief summary of the history of title deeds generally in North Cyprus and explain what, if any, benefits exist for the future owner of new property built on former Pre 74 title land in Northern Cyprus.

 How did the name “Pre 74” come about?

 Before the island of Cyprus was divided in 1974 and the Turkish Cypriots all moved north there was a small amount of land in the northern part – the original Turkish Title land of North Cyprus.
 This used to be known as Pre-74 Turkish title land and new properties built on this carried an original “Pre-74 Title Deed”.
 There were also “Pre 74 British Title Deeds” which are properties bought by the early British settlers in Northern Cyprus who bought land and property before 1974.
 As this type of land is the minority, it used to fetch a higher price – a situation which is increasingly less applicable in 2015 as the North Cyprus property market becomes more and more established.

 The NCI Pre 74 Title Deeds North Cyprus Turkish Title Property Range